Fully vaccinated people can visit with nearby grandchildren, dine indoors with one another, CDC says

 “To the extent this allows people, grandkids, families, loved ones in nursing homes or assisted living [to interact], we welcome that,” he added.
 “We’ve heard over the past year some heart-wrenching stories of family separation.”

-But Walsh warned that health officials have a long way to go to eliminate the confusion and trepidation many older people feel about safely resuming their old lives.
+But Walsh warned that health officials have a long way to go to eliminate the trepidation many older people feel about safely resuming their old lives.
 He said many have struggled to apply vague and often conflicting information to their lives.

-Those who have already begun resuming their lives said they were elated about being able to partake in even small activities outside their homes.
+Those who have already begun resuming their lives said they are elated.

-After Helen Boucher, an infectious-diseases doctor at Tufts Medical Center in Boston, was vaccinated in December, she began shopping at the grocery store again, and visited her in-laws, who are 88 and 90 years old and had received their first shot two and-a half weeks before.
-Still wearing a mask, Boucher brought them kielbasa, macaroni and cheese, and a box of chocolates.
+After Helen Boucher, an infectious-diseases doctor at Tufts Medical Center in Boston, was vaccinated in December, she began shopping at the grocery store again, and wearing a mask, visited her in-laws, who are 88 and 90 years old, to bring them kielbasa, macaroni and cheese, and a box of chocolates.

 “I felt good that I could bring them stuff,” Boucher said.
-But she kept her visit short.
+But she kept her visit short since the couple had received their first shot two and a half weeks before.
 “I had not been willing to put them at risk.”

 Hotez and his wife are both fully vaccinated and traveled by plane this past weekend to visit with their two oldest grown children, whom they haven’t seen in 14 months.
 One has been vaccinated and the other was recently infected.